dominik791/react-testing-guide/README.md

 Sinon provides three types of test doubles: Spies, Stubs and Mocks.
 Spies are the most basic, and Stubs are built on top of them so they just extend their functionality.
-Mock is a mix of the previous two.
+Mock is similar to Stub but you replace the whole object thanks to what you're able to stub multiple functions.

 #### Spies